mozsearch/mozsearch/docs/output.md

 # HTML output

-The final stage of indexing is to output an HTML file for every source file.
-This code lives in `tools/src/bin/output.rs`.
+The final stage of indexing is to output a static HTML file for:
+- Every source file via `tools/src/bin/output-file.rs`
+- Every directory, linking to subdirectories and source files via `scripts/output-dir.js`
+- The search file template used by `router/router.py` via `scripts/output-template.js`.
+(The template is little more than the HTML UI boilerplate, a place to inline the JSON-style results object, and a "load" listener to trigger the JS logic to render the results.)
+- The `help.html` file at the root of the output tree.
+  `scripts/output-help.html` wraps the contents of the config tree's `help.html` in the HTML boilerplate of the UI so that the standard search bar is at the top of the page.

+Because output logic is currently split between rust and JS code, any structural changes will require changes to both `scripts/output.js` and `tools/src/output.rs`.

+### Indexed Source Files

+This code lives in `tools/src/bin/output-file.rs` and `tools/src/output.rs`.
 The main formatting loop is in `tools/src/format.rs`.
-The inputs to this process are:
+The inputs to this process
+are:

 * The original source code, either from the file system (for the current version) or from version control (for historical versions).